inveniosoftware/invenio/docs/installation/installation-detailed.rst

 Let's see in detail what the web provisioning script does.

+First, let's see if using ``sudo`` will be required:

+.. include:: ../../scripts/provision-web.sh
+   :start-after: # sphinxdoc-install-detect-sudo-begin
+   :end-before: # sphinxdoc-install-detect-sudo-end
+   :literal:

-First, some useful system tools are installed:
+Second, some useful system tools are installed:

 * on Ubuntu 14.04 LTS (Trusty Tahr):